ploomber/doc/doc/quickstart/database.md

 ![](../static/db-new.png)

 ## 2. Fill out the form
-Here you'll need to choose a Database name, a username and password.
-Herre, you also have the option to change the default hardware on which your database will be running.
+Here you'll need to choose a database name, a username, and password.
+You also have the option to change the default hardware on which your database will be running.
 ![](../static/db-enter-info.png)

 ```{important}